 SSA administers two different programs which pay disability benefits to those who are both disabled and meet other program eligibility requirements: Social Security Disability Insurance benefits (SSDI), and Supplemental Security Income (SSI).

-The process for determining whether or not a claimant is disabled is complex.
-Depending upon a particular claim, SSA might evaluate, among other factors, medical evidence establishing a disabling condition, medical and vocational evidence determining the capacity for work that might remain, the availability of possibly suitable employment, and severity and length of disability.
+The process for determining whether a claimant is disabled is complex.
+Depending upon a particular claim, SSA might evaluate, among other factors, medical evidence establishing a disabling condition, medical and vocational evidence determining the remaining capacity for work, the availability of possibly suitable employment, and severity and length of disability.

 Data Collection Description

 SSA collects language preference data when members of the public contact us to apply for Social Security benefits and services.
 We use our electronic systems to capture this information.
 The Social Security Unified Measurement System (SUMS) provides work measurement data for all workloads processed throughout SSA.
 SUMS Counts Demographics Data (SCDD) is the data source for SSA’s LEP reports.
-SCDD is populated by associating the agency’s SUMS workload data with demographics data, which is housed in the SUMS client tables and is sourced by the Integrated Client Data Base.
+We populate SCDD by associating the agency’s SUMS workload data with demographics data, which we house in the SUMS client tables and source by the Integrated Client Data Base.
 Demographics data includes spoken language, written language, age range and gender.